 -or-

-(2) through the process of performing the operability/functionality determination, there was reasonable doubt regarding the availability, reliability or capability of the valves.
+(2) through the process of performing the operability/functionality determination, there was reasonable doubt regarding the availability, reliability, or capability of the valves.
 For example, in evaluating the as-found condition, there would be reasonable doubt with respect to the capability of the valves if: the licensee (a) used a different calculation/approach because the original approach resulted in unfavorable margin (where “unfavorable margin” means that had the correct values been used originally, the licensee’s design process would not have accepted the modification); or (b) revised assumptions solely to obtain favorable results; or (c) revised other calculations in order to establish operability or functionality; or (d) determined the remaining margin fell outside the licensee’s design process acceptance criteria.

 Example 3.o The inspectors noted the licensee’s safe shutdown analysis credited the RCIC system for reactor water makeup and decay heat removal for the alternate shutdown method from the remote shutdown panel (RSP).
 In the event of a fire requiring control room evacuation, procedures directed operators to place RCIC Remote Shutdown Transfer Switches in the EMERGENCY position at the RSP.
 This isolated the control circuits for the RCIC valves from the control room and connected a different set of control fuses at the RSP for each valve.
 The new set of control fuses was fed from a separate 250 volt direct current (VDC) power source.